Annapurna Base Camp short Trek 11 Days

 • Gel hand cleaner/sanitizer.

-Note: We can add medical supplies as per the special needs of the trekkers to the first-aid kit given above.
+Note: We can add medical supplies per the special needs of the trekkers to the first-aid kit given above.

-Equipment And Packing List
+Equipment And Packing List:

-• The Adventure Club Trek will lend each trekker a set of down Jackets, sleeping bags,s, and duffle bags.
+* The Adventure Club Trek will lend each trekker a set of down Jackets, sleeping bags,s and duffle bags.

-• Our main guide, trained in wilderness first aid, will carry a comprehensive medical kit.
+* Our leading guide, trained in wilderness first aid, will carry a comprehensive medical kit.

-Important Documents And Items
+Important Documents And Items:

-• Valid passport, 2 extra passport size photos, airline tickets.
+• Valid passport, 2 extra passport-size photos, airline tickets.

-• Dollars, pounds, or Euros in cash for purchasing a Nepali visa at Kathmandu airport, for paying for restaurants and hotels, for gratuities, snacks, and purchasing your own drinks and gifts.
+• Dollars, pounds, or Euros in cash for purchasing a Nepali visa at Kathmandu airport, for paying for restaurants and hotels, for gratuities, snacks, and buying your drinks and gifts.

 • Credit cards, Bank/ATM/Cash machine cards for withdrawing funds from cash machines (bring a photocopy of your cards), traveler's checks, etc.